 Ultimately, these guidelines exist in order to make sure that someone who is tragically ill will receive the proper dignity they deserve as a human, and that their families will be properly supported in providing care.

 Flexebee offers a range of training programmes covering aspects of palliative care.
-We deal with how to treat someone considered at the end of their life with Palliative and End of Life Care training course.
+We teach care workers how to treat someone considered at the end of their life with our Palliative and End of Life Care training course.
 This course addresses issues of patient management, such as how to create a care training plan.
-Refer to our Care Essentials page for care-related training, such as care planning and personal care.
+Refer to our Care Essentials page for care-related training, such as care planning and personal care, and also how to treat patients coming to the end of their life in care with the Dignity, Privacy and Respect Awareness course.